DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 4. Uninstall `OctoPrint-PiNozCam` and old `pinozcam-runtime*` distributions.
    This does not delete OctoPrint's `config.yaml`.
 5. Install the tag ZIP with `--no-cache-dir --no-build-isolation` and preserve pip output.
-CPU/Vulkan must resolve the exact PyPI version; Rockchip/A733 must download the fixed GitHub Release URL and verify its hash fragment.
+Every target must download the exact fixed-tag GitHub Release Wheel selected by `setup.py`.
 6. Restart OctoPrint and confirm the plugin version and selected backend.
 7. Call `/plugin/pinozcam/check` and run an authenticated Speed Test.
 8. Require HTTP 200, `backendError=false`, and a successful inference.